Ted, I don’t take wheels. Once most of the gear & supplies are out of your boat, 2 people can move it up higher on the beach.

 Oh, yes, be sure to bring a folding chair.
 It is one of life’s pleasures when beach camping.

-I sail: S FL, Key Largo, Everglades to Cape Romano, Ft Desoto, Cedar Key
+I sail: Key Biscayne, Everglades to Cape Romano, Ft Desoto, Cedar Key

 "Any intelligent fool can make things bigger and more complex ...
 It takes a touch of genius and a lot of courage to move in the opposite direction."
 A. Einstein